-They are still quite low-maintenance pets and as long as their enclosure is kept at the right temperature and they’re fed they’re quite happy.
+They are still quite low-maintenance pets and as long as their enclosure is kept at the right temperature and they’re fed, they’re quite happy.
 However, they are still small snakes when compared to something like a corn snake, so if you’re looking for a large snake to display in a snake enclosure, a Kenyan snake boa is not the snake for you.

 The final snake we’ll be looking at in this article is the Children’s python.

-A veritable behemoth — in the world of small snakes
+A veritable behemoth — in the world of small snakes.

 These species are the Children’s python, spotted python, anthill python (the smallest python in the world) and the large-blotched or Stimson’s python.
-Children’s pythons, however, is the one mostly kept as pets around the world.
+The Children’s pythons is the only one commonly kept as a pet around the world.

 Adults should be fed thawed mice that are one to one-and-a-half times the diameter of the snake at its thickest point.
 Of these, your python should eat about 2 per week.